owenphelps/gh-backup/README.md

 # GhBackup

-A simple script that backs up all the github repos for an organization
+A tools that backs up all github repos for an organization

 ![](https://raw.github.com/owainlewis/gh-backup/master/screenshots/preview.png)